Regular 2-year M.B.A.

 For students interested in this powerful, dual degree, Miami offers both a top Law School and an excellent Business School.
-How long it takes to earn both degrees depends on several factors (including whether the student takes summer law courses), but typically students will save about a year.
+How long it takes to earn both degrees depends on several factors, but typically students will save about a year.

 Credits & Schedule